Best Games 2026: 20 Games You Need to Play Right Now

 Platforms: PC, Xbox | Price: $60 (Game Pass)

 Obsidian’s first-person RPG set in the Pillars of Eternity universe.
-Think Skyrim meets New Vegas — first-person exploration, deep faction systems, and meaningful choices.
+Think Skyrim meets New Vegas — first-person exploration, deep faction systems, and meaningful choices that actually matter.
 The combat is faster than Skyrim with dual-wielding magic and weapons.
-Available on Game Pass at launch.
+Available on Game Pass at launch — which is honestly a steal.

 Indie Gems